What is abatacept?

 - Drinking more than 4 standard drinks on one occasion, even if infrequently, is strongly discouraged.

 - Lymphoma, a cancer of lymph glands, is found more commonly in patients with severe active rheumatoid arthritis than in the general population.
-Studies are in progress to see if treatment with abatacept changes this.
+Studies are underway to see if treatment with abatacept changes this.
 To date there is no evidence to suggest that this medicine increases lymphoma.

 - For general cancer prevention, stopping smoking and taking skin cancer prevention measures are recommended.
 It is important to use sunscreen and avoid prolonged sun exposure.
 A yearly skin check is recommended.